52North/geocure/README.md

 The documentation of _geocure_ can be found here: [http://52north.github.io/geocure/](http://52north.github.io/geocure/)
 ## What it does

-_gecure_ is placed between the used Geoserver and the client.
+_gecure_ is placed between the used goadata server and the client.
 Using _geocure_, WM- and WF-Services can be accessed by a comfortable REST API.
 This facilitates not only the exploration of and access to data.
 From a developers point of view, it simplifies the development of clients.